granmoe/gpt-client/README.md

 }
 ```

-GPT Toolkit is a TypeScript powerhouse that not only takes OpenAI function calling to the next level, but streamlines common needs like retry strategies and token management.
-And GPT Toolkit wraps the official OpenAI API npm package, so you don't have to worry about getting too far away from the official library--GPT Toolkit tracks the official library and uses its types.
+GPT Toolkit is an unofficial (and awesome) wrapper around the official OpenAI npm package.
+It's a TypeScript powerhouse that not only takes OpenAI function calling to the next level, but streamlines common needs like retry strategies and token management.
+And since GPT Toolkit wraps the official OpenAI npm package, you don't have to worry about getting too far away from the spec--GPT Toolkit tracks the official library and uses its types.

 ## 🌟 Key Features: